The Illustrator Behind the Plugins - Meet Dan Meth

 You've been hard at work on a graphic novel - The Regolith.
 Can you explain what it's about?
 Where did the concept originate?
 Where can we read it?

 DM: THE REGOLITH is an epic sci-fi tall-tale that I started writing and drawing a few years ago.
 I wanted to make a graphic novel where I tied together all my interests into a sprawling saga; pop music, UFOs, American politics, religion, dinosaurs, and relationships.
 I've been weaving all these disparate interests into what is hopefully a cohesive story, like an mega-budget HBO TV series.
 Since I started, the world's become a much stranger place in ways that have 'trumped' my vision.
 When I began THE REGOLITH, 'conspiracy theory' was a fringe element found only in the deep crevices of the internet.
 Now we seem to be living in a world where we all must choose which conspiracies we believe.
 Reality keeps pushing me to make my comic weirder and weirder!
-You can read it on Instagram at @the_regolith or wait for the book, hopefully to be published in 2021.
+You can read it on

 Do you have a shortlist of comics and graphic novels that have most inspired you - a Dan Meth essentials list for our readers?